-These seven recipes prove you can churn out a whole lot of crowd-pleasing dinners with the help of the trusty appliance.
+These eight recipes prove you can churn out a whole lot of crowd-pleasing dinners with the help of the trusty appliance.

 With a no-cook beef-and-rice filling and no-cook tomato sauce, these cabbage rolls are easy enough to throw together in the morning before you head to work.

 These meatballs can serve two purposes: Either put them out as part of an appetizer spread or serve them over mashed potatoes, egg noodles, or rice for a satisfying main course.

 If you have a large-enough slow cooker, it’s worth making a double batch of this sauce, as it freezes very well.
 Divide it among airtight containers and you’ll have a handful of easy dinners on hand.